JCSDA/jedi-docs/docs/inside/jedi-components/ufo/obsops.rst

 Description:
 ^^^^^^^^^^^^
-This observation operator implements linear interpolation in a vertical coordinate.
-If the vertical coordinate is :code:`air_pressure` or :code:`air_pressure_levels`, interpolation is done in the logarithm of air pressure.
+This observation operator implements linear interpolation (including log-linear interpolation), and nearest-neighbor interpolation in a vertical coordinate when explicitly chosen.
+If choose automatic (which is same as choose default), then if the vertical coordinate is :code:`air_pressure` or :code:`air_pressure_levels`, interpolation is done in the logarithm of air pressure; if choose :code: `constant vertical coordinate values` :code:, then the default interpolation is nearest-neighbor.
 For all other vertical coordinates interpolation is done in the specified coordinate (no logarithm applied).

 This operator can be used as a component of the `Composite` operator.

 Configuration options:
 ^^^^^^^^^^^^^^^^^^^^^^
 * :code:`vertical coordinate` [optional]: the vertical coordinate to use in interpolation.
 If set to :code:`air_pressure` or :code:`air_pressure_levels`, the interpolation is done in log(air pressure).
 The default value is :code:`air_pressure`.
+* :code:`constant vertical coordinate values` [optional]: use the (array) values as vertical coordinate in interpolation.
+If :code:`interpolation method` is not defined, then nearest-neighbor will be used in interpolation.
 * :code:`observation vertical coordinate` [optional]: name of the ObsSpace variable (from the :code:`MetaData` group) storing the vertical coordinate of observation locations.
 If not set, assumed to be the same as :code:`vertical coordinate`.
 * :code:`variables` [optional]: a list of names of ObsSpace variables to be simulated by this operator (see the example below).
 This option should only be set if this operator is used as a component of the `Composite` operator.
 If it is not set, the operator will simulate all ObsSpace variables.